monetamio/docs/en/framework/core/core-functions/README.md

 #### `bs.core.image`(input, callback) <a name="bs_image" class="pull-right" href="#docs_home"><i class="glyphicon glyphicon-upload"></i>- back to top</a>

-This function takes an input with type `file` and then performs the necessary `callback` function when it is used to upload a file.
+This function takes an input with type `file` and then performs the necessary `callback` function when it is used to upload an image file.

 <small><a href="#docs_home">- back to top</a></small>